SaaS Business Plan Template

 Customer Analysis

-The customer analysis section of your SaaS business plan must detail the customers you serve and/or expect to serve.
+The customer analysis section must detail the customers you serve and/or expect to serve.
+This includes identifying your target market and their characteristics such as age, income, location, etc.

 Finish Your SaaS Business Plan in 1 Day!